 Moler Barber & Cosmetology Colleges (satellites, branch, and divisions of Moler Barber College) are approved to operate by Bureau for Private Postsecondary Education.
-Our approval is valid until July 1st 2022.
+This approval to operate means that we comply with state standards as set forth in California Private Postsecondary Act of 2009 pursuant to CEC 94897.
+Our approval is valid until July 1st 2026.